Land0fChocolate/NewEmeraldRomHack/README.md

 	- Moves that work around abilities have been updated as well.
 - New moves and abilities (listed below).
 - Many gameplay adjustments to vanilla moves (Listed below).
-	- Changes to level up, TM learnsets and Tutor learnsets of Pokemon (TODO: make list).
+	- Changes to level up, Egg learnsets, TM learnsets and Tutor learnsets of Pokemon (TODO: make list).
 	- Pokemon will attempt to learn a new move upon evolution.
 - Some Pokemon have base stat changes to better fit their theme and gameplay.
 Treecko, Spheal lines have Attack and Special Attack swapped for example.
 (TODO: make list)
 - HMs have been removed and Pokemon can use the HM field commands without needing to learn the move.
 Only the relevant badge and a compatible Pokemon species are required to traverse obstacles.